 Rules should state the prerequisites for holding the position requested by an applicant seeking employment in the state's criminal justice system, the prerequisites for attending basic law enforcement training, and a description of the required minimum law enforcement training recruit course, including hours of attendance.

 Rules should describe the procedure to obtain a waiver of basic training requirements or state that a waiver is not allowed.

 The commission should develop a matrix to allow the staff to give a preliminary, non-binding opinion regarding the equivalency of training.
 Any testing utilized as a part of this matrix should be based upon a job task analysis (JTA) and learning objectives contained within basic training.

 Rules should prescribe the documentation and the certification of such documents from other educational institutions or training academies that are allowed as proof of completion of courses.

-Rules should prescribe the charging, hearings, and appeal process for decertification of an officer for infractions of laws, rules, or regulations, and the effect to be given to an out-of-state decertification action or conviction.
+Rules should prescribe the charging, hearing, and appeal process for decertification of an officer for infractions of laws, rules, or regulations, and the effect to be given to an out-of-state decertification action or conviction.

-NOTE: Due to the difference in national and international police and corrections officer standards and training programs, the following standards may not be totally applicable to some training or educational plans.
+NOTE: Due to the difference in national and international police and corrections officer standards and training programs, the following standards may not be totally applicable to some training or educational programs.
 It is recognized that each commission must abide by its own state, provincial or national standards and regulations.

 Minimum curriculum requirements for basic training programs should identify a set of core competencies required for satisfactory performance of entry-level tasks.
-These competencies should include both knowledge and skills identified through job task analysis, and additional abilities in areas such as professional orientation, human relations and the ethical use of discretion that the commission deems consistent with the role of
+These competencies should include both knowledge and skills identified through a job task analysis, and additional abilities in areas such as professional orientation, human relations, verbal communication, critical thinking, universal respect at all times, and the ethical use of discretion consistent with the role of

 3.0.4 Medical Examination